NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 Fireplace
 ~~~~~~~~~

-Each fireplace heating system is entered as a ``/HPXML/Building/BuildingDetails/Systems/HVAC/HVACPlant/HeatingSystem``.
+Each fireplace is entered as a ``/HPXML/Building/BuildingDetails/Systems/HVAC/HVACPlant/HeatingSystem``.
+Instead of modeling fireplaces as serving a fraction of the heating load, fireplaces can be assigned a therm/year usage using :ref:`fuel_loads`.

   ========================================================  =======  ======  ===============  ========  ==============  ===================
   Element                                                   Type     Units   Constraints      Required  Default         Notes